AWS Fargate Pricing: Real Costs Per Environment (2026 Breakdown)

 The fixed overhead — the number nobody talks about

 Every ECS environment carries resources that bill by the hour — 24/7, 365 days a year — regardless of whether any tasks are running.
 Even a fully stopped, scheduled-off environment costs money.
-Here's the full line-item breakdown:
+The full line-item breakdown:

 Application Load Balancer — $22/mo per environment